tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Speech-Service/quickstart-virtual-assistant-csharp-uwp.md

                     StatusBorder.Visibility = Visibility.Collapsed;
                     StatusPanel.Visibility = Visibility.Collapsed;
                 }
-                // Raise an event if necessary to enable a screen reader to announce the status update. var peer = Windows.UI.Xaml.Automation.Peers.FrameworkElementAutomationPeer.FromElement(StatusBlock);
+                // Raise an event if necessary to enable a screen reader
+                // to announce the status update.
+                var peer = Windows.UI.Xaml.Automation.Peers.FrameworkElementAutomationPeer.FromElement(StatusBlock);
                 if (peer != null)
                 {
-                    peer.RaiseAutomationEvent(Windows.UI.Xaml.Automation.Peers.AutomationEvents.LiveRegionChanged);
+                    peer.RaiseAutomationEvent(
+                        Windows.UI.Xaml.Automation.Peers.AutomationEvents.LiveRegionChanged);
                 }
             }

-            // Waits for accumulates all audio associated with a given PullAudioOutputStream and then plays it to the
+            // Waits for and accumulates all audio associated with a given
+            // PullAudioOutputStream and then plays it to the MediaElement.
+Long spoken
-            // MediaElement.
-Long spoken audio will create extra latency and a streaming playback solution (that plays
+            // audio will create extra latency and a streaming playback solution
-            // audio while it continues to be received) should be used -- see the samples for examples of this. private void SynchronouslyPlayActivityAudio(PullAudioOutputStream activityAudio)
+            // (that plays audio while it continues to be received) should be used --
+            // see the samples for examples of this. private void SynchronouslyPlayActivityAudio(
+                PullAudioOutputStream activityAudio)
             {
                 var playbackStreamWithHeader = new MemoryStream();
                 playbackStreamWithHeader.Write(Encoding.ASCII.GetBytes("RIFF"), 0, 4); // ChunkID